 A land forgotten, a land discovered

-Most people in San Francisco Bay Area have never heard of this part of the city.
-Some who lived in the city for a while want to disown it, avoid coming here at all costs.
+Most people in the San Francisco Bay Area have never heard of this part of the city.
+Some who lived in the city for a while want to disown it and avoid coming here at all costs.
 For them, Hunters Point is off-limits.
 It's a ghetto.
 Its projects.
 It's a toxic no man's land.
 It simply doesn't fit into that stereotypical image of San Francisco.
 It's not hippie, it's not hipster, it's not techie, it's not a coastal paradise.
 Hunters Point history has too many pages that many want to forget.
 Yet Hunters Point is perhaps more intimate, more personal, more real San Francisco than Mission, Fishermans Wharf, Coit Tour, or Alcatraz.
 I would like to introduce you to my neighborhood, my San Francisco.

 An intro to the Art World